ictdby/ictdby.github.io/about.md

 2016  First-Class Scholarship of University of CAS

-2015  BeiWei Scholarship for Distinguished Doctorates
+2015  BeWinner Scholarship for Distinguished Doctorates

 2014  Outstanding Student of University of CAS